Hero pilot Captain Sully Sullenberger weighs in on DC American Airlines crash

 While the crash came at an “exceptionally safe” moment in aviation history, it showed “how vigilant we have to be”, he told the newspaper.

-Captain Sully, 74, was deemed a hero when he successfully landed a doomed Bombardier CRJ700 flight into New York’s Hudson River on 15 January 2009, after the plane struck a flock of Canada geese at an altitude of 2,818 feet, causing both engines to ignite into flames and shut down – all 155 people on board the plane survived.
+Captain Sully, 74, was deemed a hero when he successfully landed a doomed Airbus A320 flight into New York’s Hudson River on 15 January 2009, after the plane struck a flock of Canada geese at an altitude of 2,818 feet, causing both engines to ignite into flames and shut down – all 155 people on board the plane survived.

 “Nighttime always makes things different about seeing other aircraft – basically all you can do is see the lights on them,” he continued.
 “You have to try to figure out: Are they above you or below you?
 Or how far away?
 Or which direction are they headed?
 Everything is harder at night.”